Beavis and Butt-Head Reconsidered

 That sucks.

 I draw on a deep well of firsthand experience when I say I don’t recommend spending all afternoon watching music videos.
-Even so, it’s not impossible for students today to follow Beavis and Butt-head’s lead.
-As frivolous as Beavis and Butt-head are, they are useful foils for today’s trends.
+Even so, it’s not impossible for students today to follow Beavis and Butt-Head’s lead.
+As frivolous as they are, they are useful foils for today’s trends.

 To quote the wisdom of Beavis, observing Gwar: “it’s, like, you watch all these videos and, like, you watch TV, and you watch TV, and everything sucks, and something like this comes on and it’s cool.”
 Beavis has defined for us what a foil is — a meaningful point of contrast that makes everything more legible.
 This is precisely the process by which personal taste develops.
 You need to identify the bad in order to appreciate the good.
 (Gwar is, of course, an ensemble of enormous vomit-spewing space aliens who play electric guitar.)